datopian/playbook/culture/README.md

 * We have team-mates and clients from many different nationalities and cultures => be explicit in your communication
 * Performance and quality are important => integrity and coachability as well as a base of intelligence and ability to learn

-### Coachability
+### Coachable

-You can take and act on coaching including constructive, critical coaching.
+Being coachable means you can take and act on coaching including constructive, critical coaching.
 Even more important, you have an active desire to grow and be coached -- you not only welcome coaching, you seek it out.

-Opposite is uncoachable -- you don’t take feedback and/or don’t act on it.
-You get angry, defensive or upset when feedback is provided.[^mckinsey]
+The opposite is uncoachable: you don’t take feedback and/or don’t act on it.
+For example, you get angry, defensive or upset when feedback is provided.[^mckinsey]

 [^mckinsey]: See “Mckinsey Kiss of Death” https://www.caseinterview.com/mckinsey-kiss-of-death: